kaustavdm/forge-messaging-reimagined/RUNBOOK.md

 # Twilio Forge: Messaging Redefined - Workshop Runbook

-In this approx. 60-minute hands-on lab, you'll build TwiliTransit - a fictional multi-modal transportation assistant that guides passengers through their journeys' stages using [Twilio RCS Business Messaging](https://www.twilio.com/docs/rcs).
+In this approx. 60-minute hands-on lab, you'll build the RCS messages for TwiliTransit - a fictional multi-modal transportation assistant that guides passengers through their journeys' stages using [Twilio RCS Business Messaging](https://www.twilio.com/docs/rcs).
 We will discuss how other messaging channels like SMS, WhatsApp, or even Email can be mixed in to deliver an omnichannel experience for your customers.

 ## Pre-requisites